Spring is in full bloom, and that means gardening is in season.

 The easiest method generally uses screws and a drill to create corners without any posts.
 You may want to use metal flashing on the inside edges to create a stable joint, but ultimately, the decision is yours.

-Additionally, if you plan on placing your raised garden bed on a porch or deck, you’ll need to build a base.
+Additionally, if your raised garden bed is for a deck or a porch, you’ll need to build a base.
 If you’re locating it on grass, putting down layers of cardboard and newspaper will suffice.

 2) Gather any necessary materials